opasha/Python/readme.md

-# Learning python and python_oop from Clever Programmer Academy
+# Learned python and python_oop from Clever Programmer Academy